tytydraco/yessleep/out/My_imaginary_friend_is_getting_more_violent_Now_he_wants_my_permission_to_do_things.md

 A splash of red painted the tiny window in the door.

 The crying was so loud I can still hear it now.
+Almost as loud as Terry's laugh.

-But I didn’t move.
+And I didn’t move an inch.
 I just stood there, [numb.](https://www.reddit.com/user/Accomplished_Low7889/)